AlexisNo/docker-aws-api-import/README.md

 ### Using volumes

-Alternatively , you can inject your AWS credentials and/or config in the container using a volume.
+Alternatively, it is possible to inject AWS credentials and/or config in the container using volumes.

     docker run --rm \
       -v ~/.aws/credentials:/root/.aws/credentials \